javiersteg/raspberry-noaa-v2-amd64/README.md

 Want a really simple way to get up and running?

-Download the OVA with all installed:
+Download the OVA with all installed: (I TESTED AND IT'S WORKING GREAT WITH NOAA, METEOR M2 I'm testing it)

 You only need to change settings that match with yours and then schedule.
 Schedule with command: